About the Off-Site Levy

 - Prior to the release of a development completion permit (DCP).
 This option requires the landowner to enter into an off-site levy agreement prior to release of the DP.

-An off-site levy payment form is provided after the DP is approved and needs to be completed and submitted with the applicable levy payment.
+An Off-site Levy Payment Form is provided after the DP is approved and needs to be completed and submitted with the applicable levy payment.
 It is generally preferred that Off-site Levy agreements are reserved for projects with large Off-site Levy balances owing, due to the additional time required to execute them.

 - Off-Site Levy Annual Report 2020

 - Centre City Levy Annual Report 2020